The Wealth Elevator

 What About My Furry Friend?

 Many rentals will charge a cleaning fee or surcharge for a pet.
-Due to people abusing the “service animal” loophole this is usually at the landlord’s discretion.
-However, more and more people are single or don’t have a roommate, landlords are becoming more accepting of our four legged friends.
-In fact, many landlords including myself see your pet ownership as a sign that you are more of a dependable long term tenant – minus the crazy cat lady/man with more than 3 cats.
+Landlords are becoming more accepting of our four-legged friends.
+In fact, many landlords including myself see your pet ownership as a sign that you are more of a dependable long-term tenant.

-If you are in a Primary market the prevailing market rent to value ratios under 1% usually means that if you rent you will be able to live in a much nicer home than if you bought, assuming you had the same PITI mortgage payment.
+If you are in a primary market the prevailing market rent-to-value ratio under 1% usually means that if you are renting you will be able to live in a much nicer home than if you bought, assuming you had the same PITI mortgage payment.

 Say you are looking at a $1,600 mortgage on a $350,000 home (typical 20% down payment).
 Now consider taking that same $1,600 monthly payment you will be amazed that you would be able to live in a nicer home.
-This does not even take into account the hidden costs of homeownership that we will talk about in a bit – and you can dive into the numbers with the accompanying spreadsheet.
+This does not even take into account the hidden costs of homeownership that you can dive in with the accompanying spreadsheet.

 And by the way, have you ever driven a rental car?
 It’s a lot more fun when you are not worried about a dent or paint chip here or there.